 Section 14A of the Children Act 1989 defines a special guardianship order as an order appointing one or more individuals to be a child's special guardian (or special guardians).

 Copies of school catchment area maps are available from the local authority or individual schools.
+See our catchment catchment areas page.

 Category 5 is relevant to the following schools: